GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/cluster.md

 Placing all servers in your cluster topology in this config portion.

+### 4. Server synchronization

-### 6. It is important that our servers times are synchronized so we must install ntp outside of the Gluu chroot and set ntp to update by the minute (necessary for delta-sync log synchronization).
+It is important that our server's times are synchronized so we must install `ntp` outside of the Gluu chroot and set `ntp` to update by the minute (necessary for delta-sync log synchronization).
 If time gets out of sync, the entries will conflict and their could be issues with replication.

 ```
 GLUU.root@host:/ # logout